cobuildlab/flux-state/README.md

       }

       logOutEvent(state){
-        //DO something with the state or the state of the Store const storeState = SessionStore.getState()
+        //DO something with the state or the state of the FluxStore const storeState = SessionStore.getState()
       }